 - Slippery rocks are a hazard in the gorges, so we recommend you have good quality hiking sandals with strong grip.
 Waterproof shoes are preferred because you usually get wet wading through pools of water in the gorges!

 - Weano Gorge and Handrail Pool are a dream for photographers and avid bushwalkers.
-Make sure you go prepared and with waterproof bags for your equipment.
+Make sure you go prepared with waterproof bags for your equipment.

 - Heavy rainfall can affect access to gorges, so check locally for conditions.
 If there is heavy rainfall while you are there, then leave the gorge immediately, as flash flooding can be a real risk and there have been fatalities.

 - Don’t forget to bring a minimum of 2 litres of water per person per day, along with some snacks.
-Some of the hikes can take hours to complete, it is important that you are equipped.
+Some of the hikes can take hours to complete, so it is important that you are equipped.

 - Sun protection and insect repellent are a must in Karijini!
 Plus it goes without saying that you should bring a floatie (or noodle) and swimmers to every gorge if possible.

 You will pretty much get training for “Ninja Warrior” while experiencing Weano Gorge in Karijini National Park, Western Australia, but it is worth the feeling of euphoria by the time you reach the ultimate goal and highlight which is, Handrail Pool.
-See below, for an image of Handrail Pool, and some frequently asked questions.

 How to get there and where to stay

-Karijini National Park is approximately 15 hours drive time north of Perth in the Pilbara region of Western Australia.
+Karijini National Park is approximately 15 15-hour drive time north of Perth in the Pilbara region of Western Australia.
 Alternatively, is a two-hour flight to Paraburdoo or Newman from Perth.
 Good quality camping options are available at Karijini Eco-Retreat or Dales Campground.
 Karijini Eco Retreat is a much shorter drive to most of the gorges compared to Dales Camp.

 What is the best time to visit Karijini?

-The ideal time to visit Karijini is April through to October.
+The ideal time to visit Karijini is April through October.
 Aim to start your day at Weano Gorge with the sunrise, or finish at sunset to catch the best sunlight as the angle of the rays light up the rock faces.
 You will want to spend at least a full day at Weano Recreation Area, which hosts Hancock and Weano Gorge plus two lookouts!